João Mário (footballer, born 2000)

-João Mário Neto Lopes (born 3 January 2000), known as João Mário, is a Portuguese professional footballer who plays for FC Porto as a right winger or a right-back.
+João Mário Neto Lopes (born 3 January 2000), known as João Mário, is a Portuguese professional footballer who plays as a right-back or winger for Serie A club Juventus and the Portugal national team.

+He spent most of his career with Porto, scoring five goals in 181 appearances and winning several titles, including two Primeira Liga championships and four Taça de Portugal.

+João Mário made his full international debut for Portugal in 2023.

 Club career

+Porto

-Born in São João da Madeira, João Mário began at hometown club A.D.
-Sanjoanense before joining the ranks of FC Porto at the age of nine.
-On 7 October 2018, while still a junior, he made his professional debut with the reserve team in a LigaPro match against F.C.
-Arouca, coming on for Tiago Matos for the last 11 minutes of a 1–0 home loss.
-The following 5 January, he scored his first goal in a 2–2 draw with S.L.
-Benfica B also at the Estádio Dr. Jorge Sampaio.
+Born in São João da Madeira, Aveiro District, João Mário began at hometown club Sanjoanense before joining the ranks of Porto at the age of 9.
+On 7 October 2018, while still a junior, he made his professional debut with the reserve team in a LigaPro match against Arouca, coming on for Tiago Matos for the last 11 minutes of a 1–0 home loss.
+The following 5 January, he scored his first goal in a 2–2 draw with Benfica B also at the Estádio Dr. Jorge Sampaio.

-On 10 June 2020, João Mário had his first call-up to Porto's first team, remaining unused as they won 1–0 at home to C.S.
-Marítimo.
+On 10 June 2020, João Mário had his first call-up to Porto's first team, remaining unused as they won 1–0 at home to Marítimo.
 He debuted on 15 July as they won the Primeira Liga title with a 2–0 win over Sporting CP also at the Estádio do Dragão, playing the last five minutes in place of Luis Díaz.
-On 1 August he was on the bench in the 2–1 defeat of S.L.
-Benfica in the final of the Taça de Portugal, securing a double.
+On 1 August, he was on the bench in the 2–1 defeat of Benfica in the final of the Taça de Portugal, securing a double.

 João Mário was eventually reconverted by manager Sérgio Conceição into a right-back.
+He was later occasionally deployed again as winger, but struggled to provide assists from that position; he totalled 26 during his spell.

+Juventus

+On 24 July 2025, João Mário joined Italian Serie A club Juventus on a five-year contract for a €12 million transfer fee.
+He made his league debut one month later, as a second-half substitute for Federico Gatti in the 2–0 home victory over Parma.

 International career

 João Mário won his first cap for Portugal at under-21 level on 4 September 2020, and scored in the 4–0 away victory against Cyprus for the 2021 UEFA European Championship qualifiers.

+On 13 November 2023, João Mário was called up by the senior team for the first time, replacing Diogo Dalot (who withdrew for personal reasons) in the squad that would face Liechtenstein and Iceland in UEFA Euro 2024 qualifying matches.
+Three days later, he made his debut by replacing João Cancelo late into a 2–0 away win over the former.
+He made his first start on the 19th, in a 2–0 defeat of the latter at the Estádio José Alvalade.